 - Attach Your Leader Line To The Main Line

 What You Will Be Needing

 Before putting everything together, these are the things you’ll need for your Carolina rig, minus your fishing rod:

 - The Fishing line and reel – You can use whatever fishing line you want, but we recommend using low visibility stronger lines that will provide less distraction from your bait and rig.
 We want the fish to concentrate on the lure.
 Having high-quality fishing gear and tackle helps along with your skill in fishing, so make sure you prioritize this.
 You’ll need a separate line for a leader, too.

-- The Bead – A bead usually made of plastic is used to protect your knot from the sinker.
-It also adds an enticing noise when it collides with the weight and this actually actively attracts more fish to your lure!
+- The Bead – A bead usually made of plastic protects your knot from the sinker.
+It also adds an enticing noise when it collides with the weight, actively attracting more fish to your lure!

-- Lures – Most lures for bottom feeding fish consist of prey that crawl beneath a water’s surface.
-Worms and crawfish, crustaceans and other critters that creep on the ground are good bets.
+- Lures – Most lures for bottom-feeding fish consist of prey that crawls beneath a water’s surface.
+Worms and crawfish, crustaceans, and other critters that creep on the ground are good bets.

 - The Hook – Your hook should depend on what kind of lure you will use.
 Larger hooks for larger lures, smaller hooks for smaller bait.
 If you ask me, my most frequently used kind is a thin worm hook favored for its low visibility and the look of the worm when rigged.

 - A pair of sharp scissors or a cutter – For the most obvious reason of cutting your line.
-I keep a good pair of shears and bring it with me every time.
+I keep a good pair of shears and bring them with me every time.